EU court rejects Facebook class action suit by privacy activist

 “Since only the original consumer can sue, there is no possibility to bring a class action in Austria,” Schrems said in a video on Twitter after the ruling.

-The European Consumer Organisation (BEUC) said the ruling exposed “a missing and vital piece of the consumer protection jigsaw.”
+The European Consumer Organization (BEUC) said the ruling exposed “a missing and vital piece of the consumer protection jigsaw.”

 “It is another stark illustration that there are legal and procedural barriers which prevent people from seeking collective access to justice.
 Due to the high costs, it is often not realistic for consumers to go to court alone, especially when the harm they have suffered is rather small in monetary terms,” said Monique Goyens, director general of BEUC.